Mike Wallace (American football)

 Burnell Michael Wallace III (born August 1, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He played college football for Ole Miss Rebels, and was selected by the Pittsburgh Steelers in the third round of the 2009 NFL Draft with the 84th overall pick.
+He played college football for Ole Miss Rebels, and was selected by the Pittsburgh Steelers in the third round of the 2009 NFL draft with the 84th overall pick.
 He also played for the Miami Dolphins, Minnesota Vikings, Baltimore Ravens, and Philadelphia Eagles.
 Throughout his career, Wallace was known for his speed after finishing with a time of 4.33-seconds in the 40-yard dash at the NFL Scouting Combine.
+He has run the 40 in as fast as 4.21 seconds.

-Early years
+Early life

-Wallace was born to his parents Burnell and Sonjia Wallace in New Orleans, Louisiana.
+Wallace was born to Burnell and Sonjia Wallace in New Orleans, Louisiana.
 He grew up in the Cut-Off section of the Algiers neighborhood of New Orleans.
 He attended O. Perry Walker High School, where he played football on both offense and defense and his teammates included future New Orleans Saints cornerback Keenan Lewis.
-After seeing limited playing time as a junior (four receptions while playing mostly on defense), Wallace had an outstanding senior season, catching 60 passes for 1,039 yards with 19 touchdowns.
-He received first-team All-State honors as a wide receiver, earned league and district MVP honors as well as All-league, All-Metro, All-West Bank and All-West Bank MVP following his senior season.
+After seeing limited offensive playing time as a junior (four receptions while playing mostly on defense), Wallace had an outstanding senior season, catching 60 passes for 1,039 yards with 19 touchdowns.
+He received first-team All-State honors as a wide receiver, and earned league and district MVP honors as well as All-League, All-Metro, All-West Bank and All-West Bank MVP following his senior season.
 He also returned four punts and four kickoffs for touchdowns, giving him 27 for the season and 162 points, with seven more scores called back due to penalties.
 Wallace set the school records for total points and kick return touchdowns.

 Also a standout track & field athlete in high school, Wallace earned All-State honors in the 100-meter dash as a senior.
 As a junior, Wallace ran the anchor leg for the O.P.
 Walker 4 × 100 meter relay squad at the 2004 State Outdoor Championships, helping them earn a fourth-place finish with a school-record time of 41.81 seconds.
 In addition, he also owned a 4.4-second 40-yard dash and had a 36-inch vertical jump.

 Wallace was rated as a two-star recruit by Rivals.com.
-SuperPrep named him the 17th-ranked college prospect in the state of Louisiana and was a member of its 2004 Southwest Team.
+SuperPrep named him the 17th-ranked college prospect in the state of Louisiana and selected him to its 2004 Southwest Team.
 Wallace was also named the league MVP, district MVP, and All-West Bank MVP.
-He was also named an All-State, All-league, All-Metro, All-West Bank player.
+He was also named an All-State, All-League, All-Metro, and All-West Bank player.
 He committed to Oregon State on February 4, 2004.